 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services Policy

-This blood-based diagnostic test has demonstrated superiority over conventional tests in predicting the presence of high-grade prostate cancer, potentially resulting in a significant decrease in unnecessary prostate biopsies, according to Eric Klein, MD, Chair of Cleveland Clinic’s Glickman Urological & Kidney Institute.
+This blood-based diagnostic test has demonstrated superiority over conventional tests in predicting the presence of high-grade prostate cancer, potentially resulting in a significant decrease in unnecessary prostate biopsies, according to Eric Klein, MD, urologic oncologist and Chairman Emeritus of the Glickman Urological & Kidney Institute.

 “Our data show that the IsoPSA test reduces unnecessary prostate biopsies by about 45% by reliably differentiating between the risks of high-grade vs. low-grade cancer or benign biopsies,” says Dr. Klein.